YongoDavid/Demo-2024/README.md

 the main task for today is to handle the server and functionality for the login , sign up and creating users for the website and after this i will move on to the next thing done with the functionality for login , signup , creating user and the server i just need some finishing touches on the server and create my database which i will link to the server

+i am trying to text my database but the form is not sending its input to the database